ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/settings/email.md

 ### TLS version

-When using TLS, provide the version that you can find in instructions from your SMTP provider.
+When using TLS, provide the version that you can find in the instructions from your SMTP provider.
 Version 1.2 is the most commonly used

 ### Mail format